GradMem: Learning to Write Context into Memory with Test-Time Gradient Descent: Related Work

 \textbf{Comparison to our approach} Our work is distinguished from prior memory and TTT approaches along three main axes.
 First, GradMem uses a \emph{single input-level memory state} that is written once per context, rather than per-layer or per-token states updated online.
 Second, the WRITE mechanism is \emph{explicitly optimization-based}: memory tokens are treated as parameters and updated by gradient descent on a model-level reconstruction loss, rather than via a learned forward-only update rule.
 Third, we target the \emph{few-step} regime, meta-training the base model and memory initialization so that a small number of gradient steps ($K \leq 5$) suffices for effective writing, in contrast to hundreds or thousands of iterations used in prior embedding-optimization work.
+Table~\ref{tab:ttt_comparison} provides a detailed comparison to TTT layers, and Table~\ref{tab:ttt_comp_global} compares GradMem with a broader range of test-time-training methods.
+Altogether, GradMem can be described as a model-level, context-level, multi-step gradient-based WRITE mechanism with explicitly controllable memory size, trained with second-order meta-learning through the whole model and inner optimization loop.
+Because the writable state is simply $m$ memory tokens, the memory budget is explicit and directly controllable.
+Moreover, GradMem can perform multiple gradient-descent WRITE steps on the same context memory, exposing an iterative compute--quality trade-off that is not captured by one-shot forward writing or local online update rules.